How people around the world are saying no to France's burkini ban

 - French motorcyclists lounging on beaches herald the "motorkini"

-(CNN)From nuns frolicking on the beach to motorcyclists lounging in full gear, the Internet served up its own answer to France's burkini ban this week.
+(CNN)It was the burning issue of the French summer -- should burkinis be allowed on beaches?

+Yes, said the country's highest administrative court on Friday, ruling that mayors do not have the right to ban burkinis.

-So far 15 French towns have banned the burkini, a full-length swimsuit that covers the whole body except for the face, hands and feet.
-Officials say the ban on the outfit -- worn mostly by Muslim women -- is a response to growing terror concerns.
+The ruling follows the case of 15 French towns banning the burkini, a full-length swimsuit that covers the whole body except for the face, hands and feet.
+At the time, officials said the ban on the outfit -- worn mostly by Muslim women -- was a response to growing terror concerns.

-And when pictures emerged of French police apparently ordering a woman to remove part of her clothing on a beach in Nice on Wednesday, people around the globe had their own reaction.
+But when pictures emerged of French police apparently ordering a woman to remove part of her clothing on a beach in Nice on Wednesday, it divided opinion around the globe.

+From nuns frolicking on the beach to motorcyclists lounging in full gear, the Internet served up its own answer to France's burkini ban this week.

-Twitter uses share images of nuns...
+Twitter users share images of nuns...

 As the ban targets overtly religious clothing, many Twitter users wondered if nuns in habits would also be affected.